phillipleblanc/gitui/README.md

 ## Features

 A terminal UI for git.
+Boom!

 - Browse the commit history
 - View the file diff